espressif/esp-idf/docs/en/security/secure-boot-v2.rst

     Key revocation is not applicable unless secure boot is successfully enabled.
 Also, a key is not revoked in case of invalid signature block or invalid image digest, it is only revoked in case the signature verification fails, i.e., revoke key only if failure in step 3 of :ref:`verify_image`

-    Once a key is revoked, it can never be used for verfying a signature of an image.
+    Once a key is revoked, it can never be used for verifying a signature of an image.
 This feature provides strong resistance against physical attacks on the device.
 However, this could also brick the device permanently if all the keys are revoked because of signature verification failure.

 .. _secure-boot-v2-technical-details: